20tab/django-uwsgi-template-legacy/README.md

 ## Testing

-Execute of test and behave with coverage.
+To run test and behave with coverage execute:

 ```shell
 ({{project_name}}_env) $ make test
 ```

-# Continuous Integration
+## Continuous Integration

-To setup the build in a Continuous Integration environment like Jenkins use this code:
+To setup the build in a Continuous Integration environment *(es: jenkins)* use this code:

 ```shell
 make ci PASSWORD=<db_user_password> SECRETKEY=<django_secret_key>